decentralizedintelligencenetwork/.github/profile/README.md

 *Doctelligence* is an organization built on the foundation of **[DIN: Decentralized Intelligence Network](https://arxiv.org/abs/2407.02461)**.

-**Decentralized Intelligence Network (DIN)** enables data ownership by allowing users to monetize their data in a decentralized AI ecosystem, earning direct rewards for contributing to AI training while maintaining control over their information.
+**Decentralized Intelligence Network (DIN)**, the foundation of Doctelligence, enables decentralized AI training across previously underutilized data sources.
+By leveraging decentralized technologies, _DIN_ creates an integrated and accessible AI ecosystem that addresses both data accessibility and privacy concerns.
+It allows users to retain control over their information while providing the opportunity to monetize their data and earn direct rewards for contributing to AI training.

 ## What We Do at *Doctelligence*: